promisegrid/grid-poc/x/dispatcher/carol.md

 A Git-repository-inspired worldline model offers a balanced blend of simplicity, transparency, and efficiency.
 By treating each event as a file in an ordered repository, we create a system that is both easy to understand and capable of handling complex historical reconstructions.

-With thoughtful consideration around scalability and merging, this approach provides a solid foundation for our messaging system.
+## Future Directions

+To help the project evolve, I suggest these avenues for future work:

+- **User Feedback Integration:**
+  Collect and analyze user feedback to refine the balance between simplicity
+  and the necessary technical intricacies.